How to Care for Old Horses: 5 Senior Horse Care Strategies

 Rain rot, or dermatophilosis, is a bacterial skin infection that can cause discomfort and hair loss in horses.
 Learn what you can do to prevent this affliction and what to do if your horse already has it.

 Treatment and Causes of Rain Rot in Horses, Dogs, and Cats

-Rain rot is a common and highly contagious skin infection that occurs in pets, livestock, and wild animals.
-Proper treatment, causes, and prevention are discussed, as well as product recommendations.
+Rain rot is a contagious skin infection that affects pets, livestock, and wild animals.
+Learn about causes, proper treatment, and prevention.

 While clover slobbers is not life-threatening, severe problems can arise if the horse is exposed to the infected clover for a long period of time, including colic and founder.